Key Man Insurance Tax Treatment

 If you’re looking for a simple answer – then yes.
 However, like most businesses expenses subject to tax there are conditions attached.
 For example, if the key man insurance is ‘not solely for business purposes’ then it’s not subject to tax relief.
 We’ll look into what that means in a minute.

-There are few of reasons why key man insurance tax is treated differently by HM Revenue and Customers.
+There are a few reasons why key man insurance tax is treated differently by HM Revenue and Customers.
 This is due to the complexity of businesses.
 Each business is not necessarily the same as any other business.
 It also depends on the key person and their precise involvement in the business.
 Specifically, if they have an interest invested in the business in the form of shares.

 What does for the purposes of the business mean exactly?